 Jervis Bay could carve out a name for itself as Australia’s best place for same-sex couples to tie the knot, if changes to the Australian Capital Territory’s marriage laws succeed.

 A bill before the ACT Parliament would extend marriage to same-sex couples, and is expected to be passed into law next month.

-And with Jervis Bay subject to the laws of the ACT, as well as being internationally renowned for its beauty, it could become a top destination for marriage tourism.
+And with Jervis Bay being part of the ACT, as well as being internationally renowned for its beauty, it could become a top destination for marriage tourism.

 Wollongong marriage celebrant Paul Greer said he would welcome the chance to marry same-sex couples under the new law in Jervis Bay.